 Exit

-The parties acknowledge that the willingness of the Shareholders to participate in the Company is linked inextricably to the wish of them to dispose of their Shares or otherwise realise an Exit, on favourable terms, within a period of [ __ ] to [ __ ] years after the Closing Date. the parties shall inform each other of all developments that might lead to an Exit, and shall cooperate with all preparations reasonably required or useful to realize an Exit.
+The parties acknowledge that the willingness of the Shareholders to participate in the Company is linked inextricably to the wish of them to dispose of their Shares or otherwise realise an Exit, on favourable terms, within a period of seven years after the Effective Date. the parties shall inform each other of all developments that might lead to an Exit, and shall cooperate with all preparations reasonably required or useful to realize an Exit.

 If a Third Party who acquires all Shares in the event of an Exit requires that one or more Founders continue to work for the Company for a certain period of time, the respective Founders shall do so for a period of six months under the existing or similar terms of their employment or management agreement with the Company.